Thomas B. Griffith

-Thomas Beall Griffith (born July 5, 1954) is an American lawyer and jurist who was a U.S. circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit from 2005 to 2020.
+Thomas Beall Griffith (born July 5, 1954) is an American lawyer and jurist who served as a U.S. circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 2005 to 2020.
+Currently, he is a lecturer on law at Harvard Law School, a fellow at the Wheatley Institute at Brigham Young University (BYU), and special counsel in the Washington, D.C. office of the law firm of Hunton Andrews Kurth.
+He is also a member of the Federalist Society.

-Griffith was Senate Legal Counsel, the chief legal officer of the United States Senate, from 1995 to 1999.
-From 2000 to 2005, he served as general counsel of Brigham Young University.
-In 2011, Griffith was included on The New Republics list of Washington's most powerful but least famous people.
-In 2021, President Joe Biden named Griffith to the new Presidential Commission on the Supreme Court of the United States.
+Before being appointed to the D.C.
+Circuit, Griffith was BYU's general counsel (2000-2005); Senate Legal Counsel, the non-partisan chief legal officer of the United States Senate (1995-1999); and a partner at Wiley Rein.
+He is a member of the American Law Institute (ALI) and, having been long active in rule-of-law programs in former communist nations, Griffith is also a member of the international advisory board of the CEELI Institute in Prague.
+He formerly served as a member of the Presidential Commission on the Supreme Court of the United States (2021).

 Early life and education

-Griffith was born in Yokohama, Japan, while his father was stationed there with the U.S. Army.
+Griffith was born in 1954 in Yokohama, Japan, while his father was stationed there with the U.S. Army.
 He attended high school at Langley High School in McLean, Virginia.
 During his junior year of high school, Griffith joined the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Griffith graduated from Brigham Young University (BYU) in 1978 with a B.A., summa cum laude.
-While at BYU, Griffith took a two-year leave of absence to serve as a Mormon missionary in South Africa.
+Griffith graduated from BYU in 1978 with a bachelor's degree, summa cum laude.
+While at BYU, Griffith took a two-year leave of absence to serve as an LDS Church missionary in South Africa.

 Griffith studied law at the University of Virginia School of Law, where he was an editor of the Virginia Law Review.
 He graduated in 1985 with a Juris Doctor.

-Legal career
+Career

-He worked in private legal practice in Charlotte, North Carolina from 1985 to 1989.
+He worked in private legal practice in Charlotte, North Carolina, from 1985 to 1989.
 From 1989 to 1995, Griffith was a litigation partner at Wiley Rein in Washington, D.C.
 Griffith left private practice in 1995 to serve as Senate Legal Counsel, the chief legal officer of the U.S. Senate.
 In that position, he gave nonpartisan legal advice to both parties during President Bill Clinton's impeachment trial.
 After briefly returning to private practice from 1999 to 2000, Griffith became General Counsel of BYU.